 Ok let's go…

-The first thing to say again is that I just haven't treated that many painful SIJs so my experience here is limited, I'm not claiming to be a SIJ expert, far from it, it's an area I feel uncomfortable with.
-However I can confidently say I could count on the fingers of one hand (maybe both) how many I have 'treated' in my career.
+So the first thing to say here is that I just haven't treated that many painful SIJs so my experience here is limited, and I'm not claiming to be a SIJ expert, far from it, as I can confidently say I could count on the fingers of one hand (ok maybe both) how many true SIJ problems I have 'treated' in my career.

 A very recent study by Cohen et al 2013 states that the SIJ accounts for between 15-30% of all low back pain!
-I'd argue this is much less, now this maybe due to my 'normal' clientele being slightly different from the study's.
-Prevalence studies on SIJ pain seem to show higher levels of SIJ pain are found in less active females and obviously in those during and after pregnancy, as well as those with inflammatory conditions and with elderly arthritic changes.
+I'd argue it is much less, much, much less, now this maybe due to my 'normal' clientele being slightly different from the study's.
+Prevalence studies on SIJ pain seem to show higher levels of SIJ pain are found in less active females and obviously in those during and after pregnancy, as well as those with inflammatory conditions and with elderly arthritic changes of which I don’t see a great deal of, but occasionally, very rarely I do suspect the SIJ

 Ok!
 So I've found a rare SIJ that is causing pain, what do I do?